 How Feline Vestibular Disease is Diagnosed

-Your veterinarian will perform a thorough physical exam paying particular attention to your cat's ears and may recommend diagnostic testing in order to rule out more serious conditions with symptoms that mimic vestibular disease.
-Your vet may recommend one or more of the following tests based on the results of your cat's physical examination:
+Your veterinarian will perform a thorough physical exam and may recommend diagnostic testing in order to rule out more serious conditions that have symptoms that mimic vestibular disease.

-- MRI
+• MRI

-- Blood tests
+• Blood tests

-- Skull X-rays
+• Skull X-rays

-- Ear cultures
+• Ear cultures

-- Spinal fluid analysis
+• Spinal fluid analysis

-- Testing for kidney, liver, and pancreatic function
+• Testing for kidney, liver, and pancreatic function

-- Thyroid testing to determine hormone production
+• Thyroid testing to determine hormone production

-- Cytology (examination of fluids found in kitty's ear canal)
+• Cytology (examination of fluids found in kitty's ear canal)

-- Electrolyte tests to check for dehydration or an electrolyte imbalance
+• Electrolyte tests to check for dehydration or an electrolyte imbalance

-- Urine tests screening for urinary tract infections (UTI) and kidney function
+• Urine tests screening for urinary tract infections (UTI) and kidney function

 Vestibular Disease Treatment for Cats

 Treatment for vestibular disease in cats depends largely on your cat's symptoms and whether a cause for the condition has been established.
-If a cause of has been diagnosed the underlying condition will be treated, rather than the vestibular disease itself.
+If a cause has been diagnosed the underlying condition may be treated, rather than the vestibular disease itself.
 In cases of idiopathic vestibular disease where no cause for the condition has been found, treatment largely involves keeping your kitty safe and comfortable while they gradually recover.
 Typically there is a dramatic improvement in symptoms within 2-3 days.

 Helping Your Cat While They Recover from Vestibular Disease

-- Make sure that your cat has a clean and comfortable place to relax, ideally on the floor so that there is no need for jumping if they decide to stand up.
+• Make sure that your cat has a clean and comfortable place to relax, ideally on the floor so that there is no need for jumping if they decide to stand up.

-- If your cat is unable to stand at all your vet may recommend helping your cat to change positions every hour or two to help prevent sores from developing.
+• If your cat is unable to stand at all your vet may recommend helping your cat to change positions every hour or two to help prevent sores from developing.

-- You may also need to carry your cat to the litter box and back.
+• You may also need to carry your cat to the litter box and back.
 (Be sure not to scold your cat for accidents that may occur while kitty is suffering from vestibular disease).

 Your vet may prescribe an anti-nausea medication to help your cat feel better and prevent vomiting.
-(Never give your cat mediations designed for humans.
+(Never give your cat medications designed for humans.
 Many medications that work for us are toxic to cats!)

 Note: The advice provided in this post is intended for informational purposes.
 The services listed in this post may not be available at this hospital.